 Don’t stop knitting!
 It keeps you healthy.

-1. Knitting is used for therapy.
+It turns out that knitting has incredible health benefits.
+It makes people feel good in just about every way.
+A bit of research has revealed a wide range of ways in which knitting helps humans cope, physically and mentally.1.
+Knitting is used for therapy.
 It’s a powerful distractant, helping people manage long-term physical pain.
 For those who are depressed, knitting can motivate them to connect with the world.
 It is a conversation starter, allowing people to interact politely without making eye contact.
 It builds confidence and self-esteem.

 2. Knitting is supremely relaxing, which is extremely important for reducing stress and anxiety.
 Dr. Herbert Benson, founder of Harvard’s Mind/Body Medical Institute, wrote The Relaxation Response, in which he recommends the repetition of a word, sound, phrase, prayer, or muscular activity to elicit "the relaxation response" – decreased heart rate, muscle tension, and blood pressure.
 Knitting is likened to meditation, sometimes described by knitters as “spiritual” and “Zen-like.”